niobiumneo/Fatiepie/README.md

 - 🔭 I’m currently working on **Autonomous Vehicle perception with the UW Robotics Team**

-- 🌱 I’m currently learning **HTML, CSS, AI and Machine Learning**
+- 🌱 I’m currently learning **AI and ML concepts and tools**

 - 👨‍💻 All of my projects are available at [my website!](https://bit.ly/37FcS7H)

-- 💬 Ask me about **C suite, Python automation, Perception tools and ROS**
+- 💬 Ask me about **C suite, Python automation, Perception tools, ROS and anime!**

 - 📫 How to reach me **n24ferna@uwaterloo.ca**